 - Probiotics: In addition to consuming probiotic-rich foods, I recommend supplementing with probiotics with at least 8 strains and 50 billion units daily.
 I believe this is the most important factor in destroying Lyme.

-3. Get Enough Rest & Manage Emotional Stress
+3. Get Enough Rest and Manage Emotional Stress

 Chronic stress, whether physical or emotional, has been proven time and time again to weaken the immune system and increase someone’s risk for getting sick.
 Stress can trigger inflammation and cause hormonal imbalances, while also disturbing digestive functions and worsening many Lyme disease symptoms.